kmihalj/CleanPHP-framework/README.md

 - CSRF protection: Csrf::input() in the form + Csrf::validate() in the controller
 - Model validation (e.g., unique, required, length)
 - XSS: htmlspecialchars() is used in views; additional CSP headers can be introduced
+- Post-login redirection: The Router stores `intended_url` (originally requested URL) and `intended_middleware` (e.g., auth, admin).
+After successful login, the AuthController redirects the user back to that page if they have the proper permissions.
+If not, the user is redirected to the homepage with an error message indicating insufficient privileges.

 ## Internacionalizacija / Internationalization